CircleLinkHealth/nova-import-card/modules/SmartOnFhirSso/readme.md

 ## Add new integration:
 1. Get a client id from the EHR you want to integrate with.
 You should probably pass this into the app using env variables.
 See `config.php`.
 2. Create a controller `MyControlerName` that implements `SmartOnFhirSsoController`.
-You will have to provider clientId, redirectUrl and a route that will get an authorization code.
+You will have to provide clientId, redirectUrl and a route that will get an authorization code.
 See example in `EpicSsoController::getAuthToken()`.
 3. Add a route in `web.php` that points to `MyControllerName::getAuthToken()`.

-## TODO:
-- tests

 ### Read more [here](http://hl7.org/fhir/smart-app-launch/index.html).